How to Teach a Class with Different Levels of ESL Students at Once

 That’s the million-dollar question!
 It doesn’t seem like a situation that a teacher should ever be in, but there are some cases where it’s simply unavoidable.

-These activities will put some students far beyond their peers, even though it’s their first year studying English in school.
+These activities will put some students far beyond their peers, even though it’s their first year.

 Lack of resources

-There are many levels of language learning, so in institutions with less resources, teachers often have to cover a wide range of students in one class.
+There are many levels of language learning, so in institutions with fewer resources, teachers often have to cover a wide range of students in one class.

 Natural student variations